Guide to Farmhouse Decor in Your Custom HomeJuly 25, 2019

 Modern farmhouse style is a combination of contemporary style and farmhouse aesthetic, which produces a look that epitomizes the coziness of country living with the sleek, clean lines of contemporary design.
 There is often a balance of old and new to provide a clean, stylish look to a room, whether it’s the kitchen, living room, or somewhere else.

-There are plenty of ways to integrate farmhouse-style decor into your custom home.
+There are plenty of ways to integrate different types of farmhouse styles and farmhouse-style decor into your custom home.
 You can go “full farmhouse style” and include it in the architecture and overall design of your home as well as the decor.
 Or, you can be more subtle and just include touches here and there.
 This guide to farmhouse decor lays out a few ways to integrate farmhouse decor into your custom home:

 1. Create a Farmhouse Kitchen